pratikchhya/Visualizing-Doubles/README.md

 ```
 git push heroku master
 ```
-You are done
-You can now visit your site at https://my-website-name.herokuapp.com/.
+You should be able to visit your site at https://my-website-name.herokuapp.com/.
 If you need to make changes to your site after deployment, please follow below steps:
 After adding the changes to your code.
 Run the following commands in git bash one at a time.
 ```